ramesh-c1/sn-example-chat/chat/README.md

 Once the example is running, point one browser to `http://localhost:3000` and another to `http://localhost:3001`.
 Now, messages sent to one server process will be shared with the other process.

+## Running with strong-agent monitoring

+Once you have an API key for nodefly, run the chat samples like:

+    $ NODEFLY_KEY=XXXXXX node bin/cluster 3000

+And login to the console at http://nodefly.com to see run-time performance monitoring.